ruthpohrp/tp/docs/index.md

 * Delete your consultations
 * Edit your consultation details
 * List all of your consultations
-* List your next consultation event
+* List your next consultation
 * List your free time slots for consultation booking
 * Block certain time slots (to ensure your consultations don't clash with other commitments)